Sashazq/test_fox_game/README.md

 yarn test:e2e:ui
 ```

-This will run  all integration tests using Playwrigh.
+This will run all integration tests using Playwright and mock API requests with file-based mock replacements.

-## Mock Server
-The project uses msw (Mock Service Worker) to mock API responses for integration tests.